Package Leaflet: Information for the User

 3.3 When to start with the first ring

-You can also start with Circlet between days 2 and 5 of your cycle, but make sure to use a complementary contraceptive method (such as a male condom) during the first 7 days of using Circlet.
+You can also start with Circlet between the 2nd and 5th day of your cycle, but if you have sexual intercourse during the first 7 days of using Circlet, make sure to use a complementary contraceptive method (such as a male condom).
 You should only follow this recommendation when using Circlet for the first time.

-Start using Circlet at the time you should receive the next injection or the day the implant or IUS is removed.
+Start using Circlet at the time when you should receive the next injection or the day the implant or IUS is removed.
 However, make sure to use a complementary contraceptive method (such as a male condom) during the first 7 days of using the ring.

 Consult your doctor.